Okutsu frames of irreducible polynomials over henselian fields: Introduction

 \section{Introduction}

-The pioneering work of MacLane on valuations on a polynomial ring \cite{mcla}, was inspired by a question of Ore about the design of an algorithm to compute prime ideal decomposition in number fieds \cite{ore1,ore2}.
-To solve this question, MacLane used the methods of \cite{mcla} to develop a polynomial factorization algorithm over the completion $K_v$ of any discrete rank-one valued field $(K,v)$ \cite{mclb}.
+The pioneering work of Mac Lane on valuations on a polynomial ring \cite{mcla}, was inspired in a question of Ore about the design of an algorithm to compute prime ideal decomposition in number fields \cite{ore1}.
+To solve this question, Mac Lane used the methods of \cite{mcla} to develop a polynomial factorization algorithm over the completion $K_v$ of any discrete rank-one valued field $(K,v)$ \cite{mclb}.
 The algorithm finds \emph{key polynomials} of certain valuations on $\kx$, as approximations to the irreducible factors in $K_v[x]$ of any given separable polynomial in $\kx$.

 Motivated by the computation of integral bases in finite extensions of local fields, Okutsu constructed similar approximations without using valuations on $\kx$, nor key polynomials \cite{Ok}.
 Each irreducible polynomial $F\in K_v[x]$ admits an \emph{Okutsu frame}, which is a finite list of polynomials which are best possible approximations to $F$ among all polynomials with degree smaller than a certain bound.